-At the date November 4, 2019, the Ministry of Finance and Public Credit announced through the Official Gazette various resolutions amending the resolutions that modify the general provisions applicable to brokerage firms", published in the Official Gazette on January 4, 2018.
-These amendments consider entry into force on January 1, 2021, issued by the (CINIF) and referred to in paragraph 3 of Criterion A-2 "Application of particular rules" of Annex 5 that is modified by this instrument.
+On November 9, 2020, the Ministry of Finance and Public Credit announced through the Official Gazette various resolutions amending the resolutions that modify the general provisions applicable to brokerage firms", published in the Official Gazette on January 4, 2018.
+These amendments consider entry into force on January 1, 2022, issued by the (CINIF) and referred to in paragraph 3 of Criterion A-2 "Application of particular rules" of Annex 5 that is modified by this instrument.

-The CINIF issued the following NIF that are mentioned below:
+The CINIF issued the NIF mentioned below: